zsotroav/FNTManager/spec.md

 ## Font tester window
-The font tester window consists of a large horizontal font preview and a text input box bellow it.
-The preview is a simple image that shows the typed out text in the input box.
+The font tester window consists of a large horizontal font preview and a text input box below it.
+The preview is a simple image that shows the typed-out text in the input box.

 The tester window has a similar menu strip: